NicolasRosero/springboot-frontend/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.3.

-This is a FrontEnd project for learning and practicing Angular an RxJS.
+This is a FrontEnd project for learning and practicing Angular and RxJS.

 ## Development server